 The first half of the third season begins and ends with a flashback to Emma giving birth to Henry.
 The second reprise of this, however, is a rewrite of Emma's memories, where she took Henry in and they lived happily together.

 Boredom Montage/"Groundhog Day" Loop: Done in "Welcome to Storybrooke", where, in a flashback to 1983 when the curse began, Regina walks the same way every day, always passing Ruby wearing a skimpy red outfit and being chastised by her grandma, Dr. Hopper walking his dog and wishing her a good morning, and Mary Margaret accidentally running into her.
-Eventually, it gets to the point where she says "Save it" to Hopper, and actually tells Mary Margaret she herself should be sorry for not watching where she was going.
+Eventually, it gets to the point where she tells Hopper to "save it", and actually tells Mary Margaret she herself should be sorry for not watching where she was going.